 Is organic certification something that will be important to your consumers?

 It is key to consider your target consumer, whether they will respond to your selected organic certification, and will they be willing to pay more for your products if they become certified?
-As obtaining and maintaining organic certification can be rather expensive, it is important to determine whether your end consumer will actually seek and purchase your products with the certification endorsement, as the cost will likely be passed on to them.
+As obtaining and maintaining organic certification can be expensive, it is important to determine whether your end consumer will actually seek and purchase your products with the certification endorsement, as the cost will likely be passed on to them.

 There are several different main certification bodies around the world, each with different requirements to meet their approval.
-Below is a summary of the key organic certification bodies, their requirements and a link to their websites to learn more:
+Below is a summary of the key organic certification bodies.

-France | ECOCERT
+France | ECOCER

 UK | Soil Association